Q1. How do I join the Brighton & Hove Business Crime Reduction Partnership?

 Q6.
 How do I get access to offender images and other intelligence on offenders?

-Members can access a list of individuals on our secure website or smart phone app.
+Members can access a list of individuals on our secure intranet or smart phone app.
 You can access the website here but you have to be a member of the BCRP and you will need a login and password to be able to proceed.
 If you are a member to the BCRP and cannot access the site please contact the scheme office here.

 Q7.
 An incident has happened in my premises.
 How do I report this to the BCRP?